 The Earth & Spirit Center Spiritual Ecology Internship Program is an opportunity for college students to build community, connect deeply with the Earth, and develop the skills and knowledge of planetary stewardship.
 This internship program provides practical, hands-on environmental project opportunities on our 27-acre campus of woods, fields, gardens, and waterways.

 If you are interested in this type of internship, please email: firstname.lastname@example.org .

 Internship logistics will be dictated by COVID-19 restrictions.

 “[the program] helped me develop a deeper understanding of what it meant to be an environmental steward,” Lillian Hargesheimer

-“working with berms and swales was incredibly educational & helped me understand more about land cultivation” Emma Stuber
+“Working with berms and swales was incredibly educational and helped me understand more about land cultivation,” Emma Stuber

 “[Because of the program], I am more present outside.
 More mindful of the environment around me.
 Less in my head, more connected to nature.”
 Alex Haydon

-“The internship has helped me gain an appreciation for nature on an up close & personal level,” Oli Tierney
+“The internship has helped me gain an appreciation for nature on an up close and personal level,” Oli Tierney

 “One of the most valuable aspects of this internship is that we were always encouraged to provide input and problem-solve on the spot for tasks.”
 Anonymous